fbjornstrup/Crashes-New-York/pages/machinelearning.md

 <img src="Feature importance_weather.png" width="550" height="450">

+As some of the features might be difficult to understand, they ar explained below:

+- `WSF5`: Windspeed Fastes Five Seconds
+- `TMIN`: Minimum Temperature
+- `TMAX`: Maximum Temperature
+- `PRCP`: Precipitation
+- `AWND`: Average Wind Speed

 You can clearly see the weather has an impact on traffic collisions.
 Make sure that you check the weather forecast as this contributes to whether there will be a severe accident or not.
 Also the temperature is important, and let's just agree that there is no reason to take a bike around New York City.